gnois/losty/README.md

 	, email text NOT NULL
 );
 ```
-Lets create another table with a Lua file:
+And another table with a Lua file:

 friends.lua
 ```